Compare tours at a glance:

 - Norway's stunning landscapes are a wonderful backdrop to your adventure as you head to the far north for a classic traverse of the Finnmark Plateau or the dramatic peaks of Lyngen.

-Cross Country Skiing in Hossa and Kalevala National Parks.
+Cross Country Skiing in Hossa and Kalevala.
 Photo: UT.

 Nature Travels offers a range of cross county and ski touring holidays, from introductory-level tours to challenging ski touring expeditions.